Emergency services responding to light plane missing over Southern Alps

 A light plane has gone missing over the Southern Alps.

-The plane departed Franz Josef at about 9am this morning and was en route to Rangiora.
+The plane departed from Franz Josef at about 9am today and was en route to Rangiora.

 They notified RCCNZ that its assistance may be required at 11am this morning after the aircraft was reported overdue.